zapier/zapier-platform-cli/README.md

 ### What is an App?

 A CLI App is an implementation of your app's API.
-You build a Node.js application that exports a single object ([JSON Schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#appschema)) and upload it to Zapier.
+You build a Node.js application that exports a sinlge object ([JSON Schema](https://github.com/zapier/zapier-platform-schema/blob/master/docs/build/schema.md#appschema)) and upload it to Zapier.
 Zapier introspects that definition to find out what your app is capable of and what options to present end users in the Zap Editor.